About the Conservation Ambassador Program

-NRCA's Conservation Ambassador Program is a unique opportunity for high school students to learn about natural resources science and conservation biology from UConn professors, graduate students, and each other.
-This video was shown to parents, students, and staff at the end of the 2014 field experience.
+The NRCA Conservation Ambassador Program is a unique opportunity for high school students to learn about natural resources science and conservation biology from UConn professors, graduate students, community environmental professionals and each other.
+This video was shown to parents, students, and staff at the end of the 2014 CAP field experience.

-We realize that each student has a story and that this field experience has an unique effect on everyone involved.
+Each student has a story and this field experience has an unique effect on everyone involved.
 We hope that this short video gives you the sense of the grand narrative of the Conservation Ambassador Program.

-During the one-week training experience, students will stay in college dorms and eat in the dining halls.
+During the one-week training experience in July, students will stay in college dorms and eat in the dining halls.
 With the 2,100 acre UConn Forest as a classroom, students will explore various components of the natural environment, as well as nearby lakes, streams, and wetlands.

 With help from local conservation leaders, students will apply new knowledge and tools to complete a conservation project in their local community and obtain credit through their high school.
 Students will present their work at the annual Connecticut Conference on Natural Resources in March.

 Connecticut has a long history of local governance, and land use planning and natural resource decisions are often made at the town level.
 Accommodating growth, while at the same time conserving and protecting natural resources, is often a challenge.
 Most actively involved citizens, including high schools students, are interested in the environment but may lack the training and experience to contribute to these local efforts.